perfsonar/docs/config_regular_testing.rst

 test_result_directory Directive
 --------------------------------
-:Description: Describes a measurement archive where results can be stored.
-See :ref:`config_regular_testing-ma` for more details on the parameters that can be set in this block.
+:Description: The directory where results are temporarily queued before being sent to the measurement archive(s)
 :Syntax: ``test_result_directory DIR``
 :Contexts: top level
 :Occurrences:  Zero or One